VC University Scholarship

 Thanks to the financial support of our sponsors, Venture Forward has been able to expand the number of full scholarships awarded, and offer partial scholarships as well.
 (Full and partial scholarships are awarded through the same application process.)

-Since 2019, Venture Forward has awarded 500+ full scholarships and 335+ partial scholarships across 15 sold-out cohorts.
+Since 2019, Venture Forward has awarded 590+ full scholarships and 370+ partial scholarships across 18 sold-out cohorts.

 *If you are interested in supporting Venture Forward’s scholarship or mentorship efforts, please email Maryam Haque at [email protected].

 Annual Scholarship Sponsors

-Office Hours & Mentorship
+Scholarship Office Hours

 The mentorship program begins 2 months after the course starts, to give participants time to complete the course first.